databrary/presentations/jlsc-15/jlsc.md

 ### Curation (Drew)

-- Databrary supports both after the fact and active curation
+Databrary supports both after the fact and active curation.
+After the fact curation consists of ingesting datasets after collection has been completed and largely after all study derivatives (research papers, analyses, etc.) have been created.
+Active curation refers to the "Upload As You Go" feature of Databrary, a user interface built into the web application that guides researchers through uploading their video data and attaching metadata as they conduct their study.

-- We learned early on that a minimal amount of metadata for finding and reusing datasets was preferable to exhaustive descriptions of data.
+We learned early on that a minimal amount of metadata for finding and reusing datasets was preferable to exhaustive descriptions of data.
 The latter burdens researches, reducing their incentive to participate.
-- Balance: we are sensitive to gathering the "minimum viable" set of metadata to aid discovery and sharing.
-We are, however, prepared to accept more.
+The end result of both available curation processes is a system that defines and supports a minimum requirement for metadata to standardize representation of datasets while facilitatin discovey and sharing, while allowing researchers and staff to add additional metadata where time and resources permit.
+The two different curation methods are described in more detail below.

 #### After-the-fact/archival curation

+The challenge that any data repository will face, regardless of size and scope, is how to define a schema that will accept a wide variety of datasets, while adding a level of standardization that allows them to be easily searched and acted upon (FRBR - Saatchi & Hourcle).

 - Curation process (librarians outside of the library, how to gather and standardize metadata, handling many types of data, from in the process of gathering to archival materials gathered decades ago).